MUKUNDSINGHKUSHWAHA/Flipkart-scrapper/README.md

 # 📦 Flipkart FSIN Scraper

 This tool extracts product details from Flipkart using a list of FSINs stored in an Excel file.
 It features a simple GUI to upload your file, click Start, and get results in a new Excel file.

-This little script was shamelessly inspired by an Amazon scraper (you know who you are 👀).
-Feel free to call me a cheater — the kind who proudly survives on nothing but Ctrl + C and Ctrl + V.
 ---

 ## ✨ Features